Aryan283/Aryan283/README.md

-### I'm a student studying Computer Science and a Webdev enthusiast
+### I'm a Software Deev

 - 🔭 I’m currently working on my Coding skills
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning SpringBoot
 - 💬 Ask me about anything
--  🥅 2023 Goal - Work with people who are pioneers in web development.
+-  🥅 2025 Goal - Write Clean and optimised Code that is reusable.
-- ⚡ Fun fact: I'm still exploring the tech universe :)
+- ⚡ Fun fact: I'm still bad at Java :)